 At Old Town Primary School, we believe that the foundation of mathematical success is nurturing confidence, resilience and enjoyment in this essential subject.
-We strive to enable all pupils to make good progress through a balance of fluency, reasoning and problem-solving in every mathematics lesson.
+We strive to enable all pupils to make good progress through a balance of varied fluency, reasoning and problem-solving in mathematics lessons.
 As a school we adopt a mastery ethos throughout the key stages (EYFS-Y6) which is demonstrated by the following key points:

 Planning & Resources

-We follow bespoke long-term plans for each Class (EYFS, KS1, LKS2 and UKS2) which have been created by our Mathematics Subject Leader.
-These plans are based on the mastery principle of securing number first and foremost but maintaining an appropriate balance of shape, space, measure, handling data and statistics alongside.
-They also allow for several weeks per topic.
-In this, they are similar to the Whiterose Maths Hub’s [WRMH] Schemes of Learning** but differ in dividing up topics in order to accommodate classes where teachers job-share.
-To support our own long-term plans, all classes use the Whiterose Maths Hub’s medium term resources which provide fluency, reasoning and problem-solving tasks for each of the statutory objectives in the National Curriculum.
+We use White Rose Maths long term plans for each Class (EYFS & Y1 – Class 1; Y2&3 – Class 2; Y4&5 – Class 3; Y6 – Class 4).
+These plans are based on the mastery principle of securing number first and foremost but maintaining an appropriate balance of shape, space, measure, statistics and handling data alongside.
+They also allow for several weeks per topic to deepen children’s understanding.
+To support the effective delivery of the long-term plans, all teachers use White Rose Maths tasks as core resources which provide high-quality varied fluency, reasoning and problem-solving opportunities for each of the statutory objectives in the National Curriculum.

-For further detail, please view related curriculum policies at the links below:
+For further detail, please view related curriculum policies on our main Policies page.